Burrito Salsa

 Bison and red meat similarities

 As you may see, red meat is better in energy and fat than bison.
 Both are notable sources of iron and zinc and offer the right amounts of phosphorous, niacin, selenium, and vitamins B6 and B12 (2, 3).
-What’s greater, like several types of meat, bison and red meat are composed of perfect protein, providing all nine critical amino acids your frame desires for increase and preservation (4Trusted Source).
+Like several types of meat, bison and red meat are composed of perfect protein, providing all nine critical amino acids your frame desires for increase and preservation (4Trusted Source).

 Similar taste